jamesarf/Authify/README.md

     cd login-registration
     ```

-3. Install the dependencies for the client:
+3. Install the dependencies for the frontend:
     ```
-    cd login-registration-client
+    cd frontend
     npm install
     ```

-4. Install the dependencies for the server:
+4. Install the dependencies for the backend:
     ```
-    cd ../login-registration-server
+    cd ../backend
     npm install
     ```